 Martin Luther King’s slogan of “I have a dream”, has resonated with me for most of my adult life.

 I now say: “I have had many dreams, and, they come to fruition!

-‘Dreaming’, in a reflective sense, has been my main modality for bringing a particular pursuit into life.
+As early as about seven years of age, ‘dreaming’, in a reflective sense, has been my main modality for bringing a particular idea into life.

-For the last year I have returned to Hoi An, Viet Nam, many times and at dusk when the lanterns come out I feel a sense of enchantment and inherent ‘magic’ -Thomas Moore wrote a book called “the Re-Enchantment In Everyday Life”.
+For the last few years I have been returning to Hoi An, Viet Nam, again and again, and at dusk when the lanterns come out I feel a sense of enchantment and magic -Thomas Moore wrote a book called “the Re-Enchantment In Everyday Life”.